OlgaUtochka/FSDK_docs/doc/development/camera_calibration.md

 We recommend you to use the *asymmetric circles grid* pattern.

 Before calibration you have to initialize the `CameraCalibrator` object by calling the `CameraCalibrator.initCalibration` member function.
-Then, you have to capture the pattern in different poses with the camera you want to calibrate and provide the captured frames in the `CameraCalibrator.addImage`.
+Then, you have to capture the pattern in different poses with the camera you want to calibrate and provide the captured frames in `CameraCalibrator.addImage`.

 You can get the approximate progress of pattern pose space coverage by the `CameraCalibrator.getPatternSpaceCoverProgress` member function.
 You can get a tip what pattern pose is required using the `CameraCalibrator.getTip` member function.